What is Digital Marketing and Digital Marketing Strategy? (With Examples)

 A digital marketing strategy is different from a digital marketing campaign.
 When talking about digital marketing strategy, we are referring to a master plan or a blueprint to achieve a long-term or macro goal.
 Campaigns on the other hand are the specific tactics used to achieve more micro, short-term goals within the digital marketing strategy.

-Example of a Digital Marketing Strategy and Digital Marketing Campaign
+Key Components of a Digital Marketing Strategy

 Before developing any digital marketing campaigns, you should first have a strategy.
-Part of the strategy includes creating a customer journey and touch point map that looks something like this:
+Part of the strategy includes creating a customer journey and touchpoint map that looks something like this: